Some links in this post may be affiliate links

 Anthurium metallicum grows to a height of 6 feet with a spread of 3-5 feet.
 The leaves can be over 4 feet long with a beautiful velvety sheen making it one of the best large low-light plants for the living room where it will provide a magnificent sight.

+Yes.
 Anthurium metallicum like other Anthuriums is toxic to both humans and pets.
 It is considered to contain oxalate crystals which can cause digestive distress, breathing problems and skin irritation.
 Always wear gloves when handling this plant and wash your hands thereafter.

 Anthurium metallicum is an excellent plant for any houseplants collection.
 Check them on Etsy Link to Etsy).

-Anthurium metallicum requires pruning to keep it neat and also minimize pest and disease infestations.
+Anthurium metallicum care requires pruning to keep it neat and also minimize pest and disease infestations.
 Repotting is only needed when it outgrows its current pot.
 Keep reading for more on these growing conditions and how to achieve them.

 This plant naturally grows under the canopy of rainforests, meaning direct sunlight can cause leaf burn, while too little light can slow its growth.